Ed Balls: Later career

-After leaving politics, Balls was appointed Senior Fellow at the John F. Kennedy School of Government, and also became Visiting Professor of King's College, London.
+After leaving politics, Balls was appointed Senior Fellow at the John F. Kennedy School of Government, and also became visiting professor of King's College, London.
 He was appointed as the chairman of Norwich City F.C. in December 2015, the football club he supports.
 He stood down in December 2018.

 In 2016 he took part in The Great Sport Relief Bake Off and series 14 of the BBC's Strictly Come Dancing.
 He was partnered with Katya Jones, a Russian professional dancer.
 Writing about his performance in the sixth week Halloween special, Michael Hogan of The Daily Telegraph said "The dad-dancing politician got a standing ovation from the studio audience, chuckles from the judges and enough viewer votes to keep him out of yet another dance-off."
 His dance to "Gangnam Style" was nominated for the Must-See Moment Award at the 2017 Television BAFTAs.
 He was eventually eliminated in week 10.

 Balls' autobiographical memoir Speaking Out was published in August 2016.
 In the book, he said Labour's four-week general election campaign in 2015 was "astonishingly dysfunctional" and "we weren't ready – and didn't deserve – to return to government".
 He also described Jeremy Corbyn's leadership project as a "leftist utopian fantasy, devoid of connection to the reality of people's lives".

 A three-part documentary, Travels in Trumpland with Ed Balls, began broadcasting on BBC Two on 29 July 2018.
-It looks at supporters of the then President Trump and how things have changed.
+It looked at supporters of the then President Trump and how things have changed.
 During one episode, Balls took part in a professional wrestling match in order to explore the correlation between Trump and the sport.
 Another three-part documentary, Travels in Euroland with Ed Balls, began broadcasting on BBC Two on 23 January 2020.
 It explores anti-elite sentiment in Europe, the rise of right-wing politics, and the effect austerity has had in European politics.